lux-org/lux/doc/source/guide/query.rst

     df.set_context([lux.Clause(attribute='AverageCost')])

-Similarly, we can use :mod:`lux.context.Clause` to specify values of interest:
+Similarly, we can use :mod:`lux.vis.Clause` to specify values of interest:

 .. code-block:: python